fraserxu/jsconf-china-2016-talk/README.md

-## Learning from design patterns of various frontend frameworks
+## Learning from design patterns from modern frontend frameworks

 ### Introduction